BREAKFAST CEREAL MARKET STUDY

 Using those powerful triggers, the manufacturers can sell the category of cereal as being relevant in today’s world.

-That would raise the waters for all, although it may never regain its peak.
-But, it can stop the bleeding.
+They would raise the waters for all, although it may never regain its peak.
+But it can stop the bleeding.

 Don’t stop there